stephenh1988/Radio-Buttons-for-Taxonomies/readme.md

 This is a class implementation of the wp.tuts+ tutorial: http://wp.tutsplus.com/tutorials/creative-coding/how-to-use-radio-buttons-with-taxonomies/

+To use it:
-To use it, include it in your functions.php (or somewhere in your plugin) If you add it to your theme, also add the javascript file to your theme’s js folder (call it radiotax.js) If you add it to your plugin, pass 'script_src' as an additional argument, which should point to the radiotax.js file.
+- include it in your functions.php (or somewhere in your plugin)
+- If you add it to your theme, also add the javascript file to your theme’s js folder (call it radiotax.js)
+- If you add it to your plugin, pass 'script_src' as an additional argument, which should point to the radiotax.js file.

 Once you've included it, simply call: